9.4 Raising awareness about global issues

 Main target groups:

-The State educational program for ISCED 3A formulates the following goals related to Global education objectives:
+The State educational programme for ISCED 3A formulates the following goals related to global education objectives:

-- respect for the others and responsible relationship to each other and to their health.
+respect for others and responsible relationship to each other and to their health.

 School subjects where global issues are integrated: History, Geography and Citizenship education.

-Only few secondary schools have opened separate subject in the framework of their autonomy.
+Only a few secondary schools have opened separate subject in the framework of their autonomy.

-- creating respect for the living and non-living nature, protecing the environment and understanding the global problems of humanity,
+Creating respect for the living and non-living nature, protecting the environment and understanding the global problems of humanity,

 Non formal learning

-IUVENTA implements an accredited programme called Global Education.
-The aim of the programme is to deepen the understanding of global topics in graduates through the development of key competencies such as the ability to think critically, express one's own opinion, work in a team or resolve conflicts.
+NIVAM implements an accredited programme called Global Education.
+The aim of the programme is to deepen the understanding of global topics among graduates through the development of key competencies such as the ability to think critically, express one’s own opinion, work in a team or resolve conflicts.

 Raising awareness about global issues today, takes place on many levels and on different platforms and is carried out by large number of actors in Slovakia.